kfidak13/kfidak13.github.io/3d Scanner.md

 ### Issues

 We encountered many issues with our code whether it be it not uploading correctly or it spitting back falsified data.
 We changed up the code a ton experimenting with a different number of steps on the stepper motor, and different delays to get more accurate data.

-##
+Away from the coding we experienced some more physical issues, for example with our sensor needing to be connected to a bread board.
+We fixed this by stripping the female wires a I believe and intertwining our wires for the IR sensors with the female wires which connect directly to the Arduino allowing extra mobility for the IR sensor.